Residential Parking Permit Program

 RPZs are established by The City using data.
 Residential Parking Zones may be created when there is demonstrated, ongoing parking congestion in a residential neighborhood that is the result of a major parking generator.

-The rules governing the application and use of Residential Parking Zones are contained in the Calgary Traffic Bylaw (26M96) and The City maintains an up-to-date record and map of these zones on its website.
+The rules governing the application and use of Residential Parking Zones are contained in the Calgary Traffic Bylaw 26M96, sections 20 to 26.
+The City maintains an up-to-date record and map of the residential parking zones on its website.

 Requests for new zones can be made by residents, community associations, Council members or City Administration.
 In all cases, requests will be prioritized, and decisions based on data.